dmacneill/AxisID/README.md

 <img width="700" src="figures/bn_with_lattice.png">
 </p>

-*Overlay of the boron nitride crystal structure on a microscope image of a 2D boron nitride crystal.
-The crystal tends to cleave along high-symmetry directions of the crystal lattice, which occur every 30 degrees.*
+<sup><sub>*Overlay of the boron nitride crystal structure on a microscope image of a 2D boron nitride crystal.
+The crystal tends to cleave along high-symmetry directions of the crystal lattice, which occur every 30 degrees.*<sub><sup>

 It is common in research labs to use straight edges to estimate the crystallographic oritentation of a 2D crystal.
 Empirically, the accuracy of this technique is about 1 degree; experiments have come to require much higher (0.1 degree) angular precision so other methods are preferred.
 Nevertheless, I was curious to see if this technique can be automated.